 Funding Amounts: Up to $10,000 per project; no matching required; projects must be completed within 12 months of award.

-Summary: Supports small-scale native tree planting projects in underserved urban areas of Maryland to enhance green space and community health.
+Summary: Supports small-scale native tree planting projects in underserved urban areas across Maryland to promote greener, healthier communities.